GoogleCloudPlatform/gcpdiag/website/content/en/runbook/steps/dataproc/check-port-exhaustion.md

 ### Failure Reason

-Found logs messages related to "{log}" on the cluster: {cluster_name}.
+Log messages related to "{log}" were found on the cluster: {cluster_name}.

 ### Failure Remediation

-This issue occurs when Spark Jobs was not able to find available port after 1000 retries.
+This issue occurs when Spark jobs cannot find an available port after 1000 retries.
-COLSE_WAIT connections are possible cause of this issue.
+CLOSE_WAIT connections are a possible cause.
-To identify any CLOSE_WAIT connections, please analyze the netstat output.
+To identify CLOSE_WAIT connections, analyze the netstat output:

-1. netstat plant >> open_connections.txt
+1. Run `netstat -plant >> open_connections.txt`.
-2. cat open_connections.txt | grep “CLOSE_WAIT”
+2. Run `cat open_connections.txt | grep "CLOSE_WAIT"`.

-If the blocked connections are due to a specific application, restarting that application is recommended.
+If blocked connections are due to a specific application, restart that application.
-Alternatively, restarting the master node will also release the affected connections.
+Alternatively, restart the master node to release the affected connections.

 ### Success Reason

-Didn't find logs messages related to "{log}" on the cluster: {cluster_name}.
+No log messages related to "{log}" were found on the cluster: {cluster_name}.